 - How to sell on Social Media – Facebook and Messenger

 - How to attract the first paying customers and start selling with Shopify Lite

-After reading this review, you’ll know if Shopify Lite is what you need to attract your first paying customers.
+After reading this review, you’ll know is Shopify Lite Plan good enough?

 So, let’s dig in.